-The Peruvian Inca Orchid is a FCI recognized dog breed, originating from Peru.
+The Peruvian Inca Orchid is a FCI recognized breed, originating from Peru.
 Similar to the Xoloitzcuintli, a Peruvian Inca Orchid comes in three size variations, but also a coated version as well.
 And despite being labeled “hairless,” they’re not completely without hair.

 As a matter of fact, they’re famous for their mo-hawk style hair.
 Plus, they have hair on their tails too.
 It’s worth noting that the skin of the Peruvian Inca Orchid can be very sensitive and delicate.
 Proper care is needed to keep them healthy.

 In addition, the skin is often a solid color with spots, though it really depends on the dog.
 Still, they’re very good sighthounds, similar to the Greyhound.
 This means they’re hunting dogs that help owners spot game or track them down.

 Peruvian Inca Orchid Temperament

 The Peruvian Incas are great family dogs because they serve as both companions and watch dogs.
-Owners tend to describe them as loving and affectionate with family, though it takes a while for them to warm up to strangers.
+In fact, owners tend to describe them as loving and affectionate with family, though it takes a while for them to warm up to strangers.